MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-implement-tenant-key.md

 ## Choose your tenant key topology: Managed by Microsoft (the default) or managed by you (BYOK)
-Decide which tenant key topology is best for your organization.
-By default, Azure Information Protection generates your tenant key and manages most aspects of the tenant key lifecycle.
-This is the simplest option with the lowest administrative overheads.
-In most cases, you do not even need to know that you have a tenant key.
-You just sign up for Azure Information Protection and the rest of the key management process is handled by Microsoft.

 Decide which tenant key topology is best for your organization: